-ACS Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences
+ACS Award for Encouraging Underrepresented and Economically Disadvantaged Students into Careers in the Chemical Sciences

 The American Chemical Society’s Web site provides additional information on this program, nomination guidelines, and awardees.